Ohio Mock Trial Competition

 become a lawyer.
 Not only did Mock Trial introduce me to mentors and

-Sign up to volunteer today!
-Email Jessica Paine to volunteer or learn more.
-Each year volunteer judges and attorneys serve as competition judicial panelists.
+Attorneys and judges are needed to serve as competition judicial panelists Jan.
+18 and Feb.
+19, 2019 -- CLICK HERE to sign up today!
 At this done-in-a-day volunteer opportunity, volunteers have the chance to observe the region's finest budding legal minds in an exciting afternoon of competition.
 Judicial panels score students based on their understanding of the case facts and applicable law, the roles of the attorney and witnesses at trial, and courtroom procedures and decorum.
-2018 is the 35th anniversary of the Ohio Mock Trial program, and to mark this momentous occasion the case hypothetical tackles the most-requested topic yet: a murder trial, with a Constitutional twist!

 The CMBA extends our sincere thanks to the judges and magistrates of the Court of Common Pleas, Cleveland Municipal Court, Cuyahoga County Eighth District Court of Appeals, Common Pleas Court, Probate Court, and Domestic Relations Court for allowing us to use their courtrooms for this special event each year, and to the Justice Center, Lakeside Courthouse, and Law Library staff for their gracious assistance.
 The Ohio Mock Trial program is conducted under the auspices of the Ohio Center for Law Related Education (OCLRE), sponsored by the Supreme Court of Ohio, the Ohio State Bar Association, Attorney